oqe/single-exome-sample-variant-priorization/README.md

 5. Generate sample specific .yaml files[^python]<sup>,</sup>[^pyyaml] for Exomiser from input table information[^exomiser].
 Annotation and priorization for the variants of the vcf with sample specific HPO terms is done with Exomiser [^hpo].
 6. Generate sample specific .yaml files for LIRICAL from input table information and "Phenotype-driven priorization of candidate diseases and genes..." is done with LIRICAL (: LIkelihood Ratio Interpretation of Clinical AbnormaLities) [^lirical].

+**Alternative workflow for prepared sample vcf(s) workflow stages (genopheno_analysis.nf):**
+Stages 5. and 6. from previous list.
+VCFs are expected to be prepared(vt decompose, vt normalized, compressed and indexed).

 ## Why?

 Streamlining individual patient genetic analysis from large cohort of (exome) sequenced patients.

 Nextflow for fast deployment with good support for SLURM and cloud service providers[^nextflow].
-Conda for easily staying up-to-date, easy management and deployment of available software (versions)[^conda].
+Conda for easily staying up-to-date, easy management and deployment of available software (versions, for some of the software used)[^conda].

 Exomiser and LIRICAL for applying phenotype information with genetic information for variant priorization and helping in diagnosis effort with human phenotype ontology terms.

 HPO term extraction per samplename is separated as an external R Script[^r]<sup>,</sup>[^r-redcap].
 R script is for sample(name) exploration/checking from REDCap database as well as extracting HPO terms and generating sample input table required as input in this workflow.
 Expectation is that in your use case your institution/or your affiliates is/are hosting REDCap and have HPO terms saved there[^redcap1]<sup>,</sup>[^redcap2].
 Alternatively you can input the HPO terms per patient manually into *input_fofn* table.

-## Software/data requirements
+## Requirements
+### Software
 + \*nix based system (or WSL in Windows(10/11))
 	+ Nextflow
 	+ conda (conda enviroment .yaml is provided)